ots25/Canon-LBP6000B-Archlinux-Script/README.md

 Befor using the script you must:

-1- install 'python2' manualy because it's removed from the official repos.
+1- install 'python2' manualy because it was removed from the official repos.

 2- install the driver with: yay -S capt-src